webealin/homelab-blog/content/posts/how-to-start-a-blog-i/index.md

 Actually there are quite a few reasons:

-- A few months ago a close friend of mine told me she was going to start an animal welfare association and wanted me to help her launch a website.
+- A few months ago, a close friend of mine told me she was going to start an animal welfare association and wanted me to help her launch a website.
 So what could be a better motivation to check out some CMS software than **helping puppies**? :dog:
 - While there are already many pretty awesome blogs in the homelab community, I always had the feeling that they often **only show you the basic stuff** and leave you alone when it comes to the more interesting problems.
 For example there are countless tutorials on how to set up a reverse proxy and use let's encrypt to get valid certificates for your internal services, but there is basically nothing on how to use the very same technology to get certificates for LDAPS.
 - Ever had to pause on a project for a few weeks or even months and found some pretty weird config settings you had absolutely no clue about anymore?
 Been there, done that.
 There were just too many times I couldn't for the life of me remember why I chose to set up the service the way I did.
-So this blog hopefully will also serve me as a **documentation of my homelab** in case of desaster recovery.
+So this blog hopefully will also serve me as a **documentation of my homelab** in case of disaster recovery.

 That's why I decided to start this blog and provide an article series about how to start a homelab from scratch.
 Starting with the install of the hypervisor and going through parts like adding reverse proxies, authentication and monitoring services while also paying attention to coding best practices like linting or security checks along our way.